asaltanubes/TFG-Killing-vector-fields/Escrito final/brown/quantum-cosmology-and-inflation.typ

   using the distribution in @ec-brown:distribution.
 The number of steps in time for integration was of $10000$ and in the initial conditions for $u$ was $100$.]
 )<fig-brown:exp-val-E>

+== Conclusions

+As show here the classical model predicts inflation for slow rolling potentials at the end of the inflationary epoch.
+Additionally the quantum model allows to define well defined wave packets and compute quantities in agreement with the expected values.

+Additional work could find a Hermitian Hamiltonian and the solutions would fix the non-constant norm problem of the solutions.